-Oddly, that lack of four-adult room may be one of the CL-Class's strongest luxury statements: It's a large car that can afford to ignore the everyday requirement of passenger-carrying practicality.
+Oddly, that lack of four-adult room may be one of the CL's strongest luxury statements: It's a large car that can afford to ignore the everyday requirement of passenger-carrying practicality.
 Need more space?
 Take another car.
-Virtually everything that might compete with a CL-Class at some level has a less comfortable rear seat, including the Bentley Continental GT, BMW 6 Series, Aston Martin DB9, and Ferrari 612 Scaglietti.
+Virtually everything that might compete with a CL at some level has a less comfortable rear seat, including the Bentley Continental GT, BMW 6 Series, and Aston Martin DB9.

-The Mercedes-Benz CL-Class is swift and smooth, but it's too large, heavy and luxurious to be called a sport coupe.
-But it is rewarding to drive for just those reasons and makes a superb grand touring luxury car.
+Though too large, heavy and luxurious to be called a sport coupe, the Mercedes-Benz CL-Class is swift and smooth and makes a superb grand touring luxury car for those reasons.

 The steering has a ball-of-silk feel, less sharp than in the BMW and more relaxed in its responses.
 Though the steering effort rises with road speed, the feeling remains comfortable, smooth and luxuriously isolated rather than sports-car sharp.
 This is a car that works its way down a winding road with grace and stability, and the active suspension keeps it cornering quite flat.
 But the CL-Class doesn't communicate the sense of the road or give you the urge to get aggressive in the way great sports sedans do.

-On the highway, the CL-Class's German DNA is fully in evidence.
+On the highway, the German DNA is fully in evidence in the CL-Class.
 It has a commanding, solid feel and is dead stable even at extra-legal speed.
 It's in these upper speed ranges that you notice that wind noise has hardly increased at all.
 This is Autobahn breeding at work.
 The all-wheel drive of the CL550 adds another layer of confidence, and as the lightest model with air springs it delivers the gentlest ride.